YuliyaZimenina/Test_Assignment_GTA/src/README.md

 ## Approach and assumptions

-1. **Caesar Cipher:** Implemented using two alphabets (Russian and English).
-Supports wrap-around, case preservation, and handling of non-alphabetic characters.
-Decryption without shifting shows the result of enumerating all stages.
+1. **Caesar Cipher:** implemented using two alphabets (Russian and English).
+Supports hyphenation, case preservation and processing of non-alphabetic characters.
+Decryption without shift shows the most suitable decryption result of the incoming text.
+Frequency analysis and chi-square are used to select the best decryption result of the incoming text.
 2. **Expression Evaluator:** Uses the sorting yard algorithm to convert expressions to RPN and a stack for calculation.
 Supports PEMDAS, brackets, decimals, and negatives.
 3. **Modularity:** The code is divided into classes for encryption, analysis, calculations, and input/output.